diejuse/chroot_Maemo-leste_on_Android/README.md

    7.1.
 "Add cmd" button:
    &nbsp;&nbsp;&nbsp;-> Title -> "Orientation:"
    &nbsp;&nbsp;&nbsp;-> Command: ~/diejuse_scripts/orientation+onboard.sh
    7.2.
-Check only the "Update when clicked" option and uncheck "Update on Boot" and "Update when switched to the desktop" options:
+Check only the "Update when clicked" option and uncheck "Update on Boot" and "Update when switched to the desktop" options.
    7.3.
 Save.
 => Click/Tap on the widget when you want to show onboard keyboard and/or change orientation.
 Don't open onboard using the desktop icon or you will lose the right configuration.